Kentucky Bounty Hunter Guide: Requirements and Steps

 Training and Education Options in Kentucky

 Pretrial officers and private investigators can benefit from getting a formal education in criminal justice.
-You should work towards an associate degree in criminal justice or a related field.
+You should consider an associate degree in criminal justice or a related field.
 With a criminal justice degree, you will better understand the legal system, be able to deal with various social problems, and improve your decision-making and critical thinking skills.
 By having a formal education, you will show potential employers that you take your career seriously and are well-equipped for the job.
-To get you started, here are some schools in Kentucky that offer associate degrees in criminal justice:
+To get you started, here are some schools in Kentucky that offer associate degrees and certificates in criminal justice:

 Eastern Kentucky University